 What is symblepharon?

-Cats can also experience symblephara.
-They occur between the conjunctiva, cornea and the third eyelid.
+Cats can also experience symblephara (plural of symblepharon, meaning it occurs in both eyes).
+They occur between the conjunctiva, cornea and the third eyelid called the nictating membrane.
 In cats, they are caused by a herpesvirus infection.

 Signs and symptoms

 Symblepharon occurs when an adhesion forms between two parts of the conjunctiva: the palpebral conjunctiva and the bulbar conjunctiva.
 The palpebral conjunctiva lines the eyelids.
-The bulbar conjunctiva covers the eyeball.
+The bulbar conjunctiva covers the white part of the eye called the sclera.

 During the healing process from a disease, infection or injury, protective epithelial cells can be lost from these two areas of the conjunctiva.
 This can cause an abnormal adhesion, resulting in symblepharon.